qwertycoin-org/qwertycoin-forkable/CODING.md

 - Private variables are prefixed by `m` (m for Member)
 - Protected variables are prefixed by `g` (g for guarded)
 - Public variables are prefixed by `p` (p is obviously for pIceCream)
-- Constant parameters in QwertyNoteConfig are always `UPPER_CASE`
+- Constant parameters in QwertyNoteConfig are always `UPPER_SNAKE_CASE`
 - `Boolean` variables are prefixed by `b`
 - `Char` variables are prefixed by `c`
 - `Float` variable are prefixed by `f`